chaussitag/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image, all thresholding code are placed in file `image_filter.py`:
+I used a combination of color and gradient thresholds to generate a binary image, all thresholding code are placed in file `image_filter.py`: <br>
 (1) the function **'sobel_filter()'** applies sobel operator to the input image, and then use x gradient and magnitude and direction of gradient to threshold out interesting pixel position.<br>
 (2) the function  **'hls_filter()'** and **`hls_filter()`** use color thresholding to filter out interesting pixel positions, the s-channel is especially useful for this project.<br>